-1. Whether you can show the right personality, attitude, and motivation for the job.
-You can show it in your answers to their questions, but mostly it is reflected in your non-verbal communication, and your interview presence.
+1. Whether you can show the right attitude, and motivation to do the job.
+You can show it in your answers to their questions, and it is reflected in your non-verbal communication, in the way present yourself in an interview.

 This job is repetitive.
 What would motivate you to do it well every day?

 - To be honest with you, I prefer routine jobs.
-To try to do my duties a bit better every day motivates me, and I enjoy this process of improving the way I do my job.
+To try to do my duties a bit better every day motivates me, and I enjoy the process of improving the way I do my job.
 Friendly working environment matters to me as well, and I really like the environment in your cafeteria, and the vibe of the place.

-- If I see that the customers are satisfied with my work, if I see that they enjoy their time in a bar, it makes me proud, and it motivates me to continue working hard.
+- If I see that customers are satisfied with my work, if I see that they enjoy their time in a bar, it makes me proud, and it motivates me to continue working hard.
 It gives me the feeling of having purpose, and I really enjoy this feeling.
-The fact that the job is repetitive does not matter if a job is repetitive.
+The fact that the job is repetitive does not matter to me at all.

 What would you do if you were late for a shift?

 - I have never been late to school or work.
-I understand that my absence would cause problems for other colleagues, and I always prefer to come thirty minutes before the start of my shift, counting with a possibility of a traffic jam, or other unexpected event on my way to work.
-However, if something extraordinary happened and I was going to be late, I would notify the shift manager and I would apologize to the colleagues upon my arrival.
+I understand that my absence would cause problems for other colleagues, and I always prefer to come thirty minutes before my shift starts, counting with a possibility of a traffic jam, or with other unexpected event that may result in a slight delay.
+However, if something extraordinary happened and I was going to be late, I would notify the shift manager, and I would apologize to my colleagues.

 Describe a time when a customer was not satisfied with your service.

 - One time I did not notice a customer.
 He waited for his order for about twenty minutes.
-When I finally came to his table, he was extremely dissatisfied and said he would never ever come to our restaurant.
+When I finally came to his table, he was extremely upset and said he would never ever come to our restaurant.
 I strongly apologized for my behavior and offered him a free drink.
 That helped me to win him over, and he eventually ordered a meal, and even apologized for his behavior.

 Other common barista interview questions